th7/rundler/README.md

     $ gem install rundler

+Install R however you like, as long as the Rscript executable is available.

 ## Usage

 ```$ rundle --init```

 Update config/environment.R to use a different path if needed.
+Add packages to the list in Rfile.R

 ```$ rundle```

+Be sure to source config/environment.R in your R scripts so they look for packages in teh correct location.

 ## Development